Machine Learning for Time Series Forecasting: Deep Learning Made Simple

 Understanding Time Series Data

 Time series data is a type of data sampled at consistent intervals over time, such as days, months, or years.
+Time series analysis relies on observations collected at these regular intervals to understand data patterns and trends.
 It comprises two main types: stationary and non-stationary data.
 Stationary data has consistent statistical properties over time, while non-stationary data exhibits trends or seasonal variations.
 Observed data also plays a key role in this analysis.

 The essence of time series analysis lies in understanding how a dependent variable changes over time, using time as the reference point.
 Key components include: